DurhamGoon/66DaysOfData/README.md

 <br>
 Day 8:<br>
 I finished [Section 1 of Chapter 1 of Element of AI](https://course.elementsofai.com/1/1).
 Got a 7/7 on the assessment.
 Ayy!<br>
+I finished [Section 2 of Chapter 1 of Elements of AI](https://course.elementsofai.com/1/2).
+Perfect on the first assessment.
+Scammed in the second.
+Machine Learning is essentially statistics so every answer that has machine learnign by default be statistics as well.
+Sadge